hartmaj2/24-25-scratch/README.md

 [Scratch website](https://scratch.mit.edu/)

-It is organized is as follows:
+It is organized as follows:
 - **Agendas** - contain preparations for lessons I taught at DDM Ujezd nad Lesy in Prague
 - **Notes** - tips and tricks about Scratch, unplugged games ideas, teaching tips
 - **Resources**